shaohua0116/demo2program/README.md

 | Synthesis baseline |   59.9%   |  44.4%  |  36.1%   |
 | Ours-full          |   89.4%   |  69.1%  |  58.8%   |

-- Generation over different number of seen demonstrations
+- Generalization over different number of seen demonstrations

 The baseline models and our model trained with 25 seen demonstration are evaluated with fewer or more seen demonstrations.